tarper24/pawsitiv.space/content/code-of-conduct/_index.md

 Content that may be potentially controversial or offensive may be allowed within certain Community spaces if additional rules regarding this content are followed within the space.
 The Team reserves the right to take action against any content that they determine is harmful to the Community or in violation of the additional rules within Community spaces.
 Restricted Content includes but is not limited to:

 * Current Events
-* Graphic violence or gore
+* Graphic violence and gore
 * Sexual content/nudity
 * Politics
 * Religion